robwierzbowski/grunt-build-control/README.md

 Type: `Object`
 Defaults: `{}`

-For all keys in `ebOptions`, it'll build a `key + value` pair to be passed into `eb deploy.
-[Available Options](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-deploy.html).
+For all keys in `ebOptions`, it'll build a `key + value` pair to be passed into `eb deploy`.
+[Available Options can be found here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-deploy.html).